 Planning is the name given to the regulations that guide the use and development of land.
 These are State Government regulations that are administered by Council.
 Planning is the first step in the development process.
 Building, plumbing and other permits cannot be progressed without planning approvals.
 Most property development is assessed under the Planning Scheme however some works of a minor nature are exempt from assessment.

-The Waratah-Wynyard Interim Planning Scheme is available online and can be viewed as a printed copy at our council office.
+The Tasmanian Planning Scheme – Waratah-Wynyard is available online or can be viewed as a printed copy at our council office.

-To view a printed copy of the Waratah-Wynyard Interim Planning Scheme, please visit our office at 21 Saunders Street, Wynyard or Smith Street, Waratah.
+To view a printed copy of the Planning Scheme, please visit our office at 21 Saunders Street, Wynyard or Smith Street, Waratah.

 Other Useful Information